 When a client logs out, or a CTS-based session expires, AM sends a notification to the agent to remove that entry from the session cache.
-For information, refer to Enable Notification of Session Logout.
-For more information about the cache, refer to Session Cache.
+For information, see Enable Notification of Session Logout.
+For more information about the cache, see Session Cache.